He looked at the corpse you would be and said: That one. I want that one.

 Given that all are dead in sin (Ephesians 2:1).
 Given that all are utterly incapable of choosing God on their own.
 Given that every human being deserves condemnation.
 The real miracle is not that God passes over some people.
 The real miracle is that He saves any.

 Every saved person in history is a miracle.
-Every believer who has ever lived is proof that grace is real.
-Not one of them was chosen because they deserved it.
+Not one was chosen because they deserved it.
 Not one was elected because God foresaw they would make good choices.
-They were chosen according to His pleasure.
-Which means they were chosen freely, sovereignly, and purely as an act of love from a God who owed them nothing.
+They were chosen according to His pleasure — freely, sovereignly, purely as an act of love from a God who owed them nothing.

 Why This Answer Matters More Than You Know